The Children’s Hospital Research Institute of Manitoba (CHRIM) is the research division of the Children’s Hospital Foundation of Manitoba.

 - Kidney disease

 - Emergency medicine

 With over 100 research projects ongoing, contributions are needed to provide core funding for research projects, as well as infrastructure support for researchers.
 Your investment will help unlock the mysteries of childhood diseases to get our kids back to where they should be – being kids.

-Donors to the Foundation provide $4 million in funding for CHRIM each year, which researchers leverage into $20 million in grants from prestigious groups like CIHR, NIH and Gates Foundation.
+Donors to the Foundation provide $4 million in funding for CHRIM each year, which researchers leverage into more than $20 million in grants from prestigious groups like CIHR, NIH and Gates Foundation each year.

 Stay in touch!

 Sign up for e-news to get updates on the latest events, news, and stories.sign up for the newsletter